Information about animal home boarding licences.

 The licensing team is responsible for the licensing and compliance of animal boarding establishments.

-If you have concerns about premises operating under a licence, have a complaint or would like to report a business that you are concerned are operating without a licence you can contact the licensing team, by one of the following ways:
+If you have concerns about premises operating under a licence, have a complaint or would like to report a business that you are concerned are operating without a licence you can contact us online.

 Please ensure you provide as much information as you can to help us.